ServiceNow-Tsvetomir-PDI-Lab/TG-Usage-Relationship-Objects/README.md

 4. **Add to Page:** Use the Service Portal Page Designer to drag-and-drop the new widget(s) onto your desired page.
 5. **Configure:** For local storage widgets, no additional setup is needed.
 Ensure users have permission to run the background scripts if your instance uses scoped apps.

-**Note:** Widgets are compatible with both Classic and Now Experience portals; ensure Bootstrap CSS is available for styling.

 ---

 <a id="usage-examples"></a>